RedPillNow/polymerts-doc-generator/README.md

 ## Install

-Unfortunately this is not published to the NPM library so will have to figure out how to install from a private repository
+Unfortunately this is not yet published to the NPM library so will have to figure out how to install from a repository until then

 ```bash
 npm install ???